 a.
 In complying with the WEQ-012 requirements when issuing certificates for WEQ-012 applications, ACAs must comply with:

-- the provisions of the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards and Models, - the NAESB WEQ-022 Electric Industry Registry Business Practice Standards,
+the provisions of the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards as included in the most recent publication of the WEQ Business Practice Standards,

+the NAESB WEQ-022 Electric Industry Registry Business Practice Standards as included in the most recent publication of the WEQ Business Practice Standards,

-- the NAESB Accreditation Requirements for Authorized Certification Authorities, and
+the current NAESB Accreditation Requirements for Authorized Certification Authorities as posted to the Certificate Page of the NAESB website, and

-- this NAESB Certification Program to be considered an ACA.
+this NAESB Certification Program to be considered an ACA.

 b.
-All WEQ-012 applications (e.g., OASIS) secured under these Business Practice Standards WEQ-012 must permit access to any legitimate user that presents a valid electronic Certificate issued by an Authorized Certification Authority at the minimum required assurance level, or higher, as specified for the applicable application.
+All WEQ-012 applications (e.g., OASIS) secured under the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards must permit access to any legitimate user that presents a valid electronic Certificate issued by an ACA at the minimum required assurance level, or higher, as specified for the applicable application.

 c.
 In complying with the WEQ-012 requirements, when issuing certificates for use within the energy industry for other than WEQ-012 applications, ACAs must comply with:

-- the provisions of the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards and Models, except provisions in WEQ-012-1.9.1, WEQ-012-1.3.3, and WEQ-012-1.4.3, which require End Entity registration within the NAESB EIR, - the NAESB Accreditation Requirements for Authorized Certification Authorities, and
+the provisions of the NAESB WEQ-012 Public Key Infrastructure Business Practice Standards, as included in the most recent publication of the WEQ Business Practice Standards, except provisions in WEQ-012-1.9.1, WEQ-012-1.3.3, and WEQ-012-1.4.3 which require End Entity registration within the NAESB EIR,

+the current NAESB Accreditation Requirements for Authorized Certification Authorities as posted to the Certification Page of the NAESB website, and

-- this NAESB Certification Program to be considered an ACA.
+this NAESB Certification Program to be considered an ACA.